Skip to main content

 • story

-• “The story portrays the rivalry of the cop and racer, and its two representatives, F-8 and Zephyr, both very dangerous with specific and different ideologies.”
+• “The story portraits the rivalry of the cop and racer, and it's two representatives F-8 and Zephyr, both very dangerous with specific and different ideologies.”

-• “The voice acting is awful, the story is pointless; stop putting stories in your games, Need for Speed.
-They suck and only take away from the game!”
+• “The voice acting is awful, the story is pointless, stop putting stories in your games, they suck and only take away from the game!”

 • stability

-• “I've only got 6 hours on the game so far and I can probably count the amount of times I've had to restart the game due to some bug freezing me in place forever.”
+• “I've only got 6 hours on the game so far and I can probably count the number of times I've had to restart the game due to a bug freezing me in place forever.”

-• “This game is very good, but there is one problem, and that is that I play on 30 fps instead of 60-200 fps, but it's not very buggy for me and I like this game, 9/10 (that -1 point for the fps).”
+• “This game is very good, but there is one problem: I play at 30 fps instead of 60-200 fps.
+However, it's not very buggy for me, and I like this game.
+9/10 (that -1 point for the fps).”

 • “So, in short, the game would be nice if you could actually play with your friends and have a decent, bug-free experience.”